Simon Kissel – Inventor, Founder and CEO

 In 2005, Kissel invented the worldwide unique VPN bonding method our products are based on; he first implemented it, and filed a patent application for it.
 In 2006, he founded Viprinet GmbH together with several shareholders, in order to further develop the bonding technology in form of hardware routers, and market it then.
 For Viprinet, he thus always played a double role: CEO and head of development rolled into one.

 The way of transforming his idea and his proof-of-concept implementation into salable router products was one filled with many obstacles: Despite extensive and conclusive business plans, banks and other possible investors were sceptical about Kissel's plans to build up a specialized IT manufacturer in Germany, and lacked to support him.
-Thus, it proved to be very difficult to raise 2 million euros of investment necessary for profitability.
-Kissel had to sell a big part of his shares to get enough capital.
+Thus, it proved to be very difficult to raise the investments necessary for profitability.
+Over time, Kissel had to sell a big part of his shares to get enough capital.